 Reviewed by

-Yes, home improvement is one of the most common and well-suited uses for a HELOC.
-Renovations could increase your home's value, and the interest may be tax-deductible.
+Home improvement is one of the most common and well-suited uses for a HELOC.
+Renovations could increase your home’s value, and the interest could be tax-deductible when you use the funds to improve the property that secures the loan.
+A HELOC’s draw period is especially useful for projects that unfold over months, because you borrow, repay, and borrow again as costs come up.

 Related Articles